mltomlins0n/QANotes/PegaNotes (CSA).md

 The bottom layer contains rules common to the application.
 The layer above that contains rulesets specific to each region; a US version and a UK version.

 **An unlimited number of layers can be added on top of an application, to make rules as intricate as needed**.
 ___

+<a name="studios"></a>
+### Application Studios

+Pega includes four application studios:

+- **App Studio** - focussed on application development, including case design, data and integrations, channels and interfaces, and UI.
+Targets business analysts, application devs, front end (UI/UX) devs, data engineers.

+- **Dev Studio** - focussed on advanced functionality such as system settings, complex rules, security, component reuse across studios, collaborative branched development, and versioning and source control.
+Targeted at experienced devs, account admins and security admins.

+- **Admin Studio** - focussed on system operations such as requestors, jobs (agents), queue processors, listeners, logs and APIs.
+Targeted at sysadmins.

+- **Prediction Studio** - focussed on defining AI models and assets.
+Used for predictive, adaptive, and text analytics, transparency policies, and data exploration.
+Targets data scientists and decision architects.
+___

 <a name="case"></a>